-I am in limitation of words to express my gratitude and indebtedness to my respected teacher and supervisor Dr. Edward Lee Organ, Ex-Chairperson of the department of Genetic Engineering and Biotechnology and Professor, Department of Pharmacy, East West University, Dhaka; & Md.
-Anisur Rahman, Senior Lecturer, Department of Pharmacy, East West University, Dhaka for their mastermind direction, constant supervision and support, keen interest, optimistic counseling, valuable advice, affection sympathy, constant co-operation and continuous back up to carry out the research work to reach the destination of this dissertation.
+I am in limitation of words to express my gratitude and indebtedness to my respected teacher and supervisor Nazia Hoque, Senior Lecturer, Department of Pharmacy, East West University, Dhaka & Dr. Edward Lee Organ, Ex-Chairperson of the department of Genetic Engineering and Biotechnology and Professor, Department of Pharmacy, East West University, Dhaka; for their mastermind direction, constant supervision and support, keen interest, optimistic counseling, valuable advice, affection sympathy, constant co-operation and continuous back up to carry out the research work to reach the destination of this dissertation.

-I feel proud to express my heartiest gratitude to my honorable faculty Dr. Shamsun Nahar Khan, Chairperson, and Associate Professor, Department of Pharmacy, East West University, Dhaka for providing all facilities, which helped me to perform the research work in a congenital and comfortable atmosphere.
+I feel proud to express my heartiest gratitude to my honorable faculties Dr. Shamsun Nahar Khan, Chairperson, and Associate Professor, Department of Pharmacy, East West University, Dhaka for providing all facilities, which helped me to perform the research work in a congenital and comfortable atmosphere.

-My study was totally a survey based work to identify the knowledge & practice of vaccination program in Alia madrasah and Govt. & Non-Govt. organizational activities to Alia madrasah for vaccine, dental & eye glass.
+My study was totally a survey based work to identify the knowledge & practice of vaccination program in Alia madrasah and Govt. & Non-Govt. organizational activities and its implementation status to Alia madrasah for vaccine, dental & eye glass.
 I would like to give special thanks to the Leaders of different madrasahs of Dhaka for giving me opportunity to collect data under their rules and regulations.

-I would like to express my special gratefulness to my friend Mohinuddin Milon, without his help I may not successfully completed my research works.
+I would like to express my special gratefulness to my friend Mahadi Hasan, without his help I may not successfully completed my research works.

 Finally, here I remember the inspiring words of my family members especially my sister Farhana Amin and my well-wishers and say many thanks to them for their wholehearted inspiration during my research work.
+Their nice co-operation and continuous support to me directly or indirectly helps me to go a long of this research.